 - Experience working in education and/or civics engagement non-profit a plus.

 - Comfortable working independently and as part of a team.

 - Competency in Microsoft Office, Constant Contact, Salesforce a plus.

 - Demonstrated ability to manage time effectively, balance multiple competing priorities, and remain adaptable, flexible, and positive while navigating challenges.

 - Ability to establish collaborative working relationships with DJ staff and educators.

-Salary Range: $80,000+, commensurate with experience.
-Generous benefits package included.
+Salary range is $52k-$58k, commensurate with experience.
+Our competitive benefits package includes: